ShenPrime/CircleShoot/BACKLOG.md

 ~~-Change Health to start at 1 instead of zero cause wtf - DONE~~

+~~-Powered up Projectiles should oneshot enemies - DONE~~

 -Test and refine dropchance till it feels fair
 1 in 10 feels okay. maybe 1 in 20 might be better

--Powered up Projectiles should oneshot enemies

--Add powerup that makes player tiny
+~~-Add powerup that makes player tiny - DONE~~

--invincibility powerup
+~~-invincibility powerup - DONE~~

 -rapid fire

+-BOOMERANG BULLETS

+-Damage powerDOWN

--implement end game shop with ability to purchase permanent powerups
+-implement end game shop with ability to purchase permanent passives

 -General renaming of variables